crate/crate-clients-tools/docs/visualize.md

 [![](https://crate.io/hs-fs/hubfs/Imported_Blog_Media/grafana-logo-1-520x126.png?width=1040&height=252&name=grafana-logo-1-520x126.png){w=180px}](https://grafana.com/grafana/)
 ```

-[Grafana] is the leading open-source metrics visualization tool that helps you
+[Grafana OSS] is the leading open-source metrics visualization tool that helps you
 build real-time dashboards, graphs, and many other sorts of data visualizations.
+[Grafana Cloud] is a fully-managed service offered by [Grafana Labs].

-It complements CrateDB in monitoring large volumes of machine data in real-time.
+Grafana complements CrateDB in monitoring and visualizing large volumes of machine
+data in real-time.

 Connecting to a CrateDB cluster will use the Grafana PostgreSQL data source adapter.
 The following tutorials outline how to configure Grafana to connect to CrateDB, and